jecaro/htagcli/README.md

 `htagcli` can perform several checks on your audio files to help you keep your collection clean and well-organized.
 Available checks include:

+- Track level:
     - Missing tags: Detects files with missing tag fields
     - Genre: Verifies that the genre exists in a predefined list
     - File path: Ensures that the file path follows a given pattern
+- Album level:
     - Album directory: Checks that all files from an album are stored in the same directory
     - Cover file: Checks the presence of a cover image in the album directory
     - Album tags: Checks that the tags from all files in an album are the same
+- Artist level:
+    - Genre: Ensures that all tracks from an artist share the same genre

 For more information about available checks, run: